-The Company's policy against corruption and bribery is set forth in the PLDT Code of Ethics, and further reinforced in specific policies, such as the Gifts Policy, Supplier Relations Policy and Corporate Governance Guidelines for Suppliers, which likewise prohibit bribery involving third parties in business dealings with the Company.
+Supplier Relations Policy and Corporate Governance Guidelines for Suppliers, which likewise prohibit bribery involving third parties in business dealings with the Company.
 These policies are implemented through anticorruption programs and measures such as internal controls, training and communication, the whistle blowing system, third party due diligence, and support for and participation in multisectoral anti-corruption initiatives to eliminate graft and corruption.

+anti-bribery and anti-corruption

-- 1. Continuing Corporate Governance Education and Communication - Training and enhancement sessions on corporate governance, which includes antibribery and anti-corruption - Communication initiatives: advisories and updates on corporate governance, newsletters, newsbriefs, posters, videos and other publications - 2.
-Compliance and Controls Monitoring - PLDT's SOX 404 internal control systems; accounting and auditing controls - Vendor accreditation and performance review - Anti-bribery and corporate governance provisions in procurement contracts - Guidelines on handling of donations
+Communication initiatives: advisories and updates on corporate governance, newsletters, newsbriefs, posters, videos and other publications corporate governance, which includes

+- 2. Compliance and Controls Monitoring - PLDT's SOX 404 internal control systems; accounting and auditing controls - Vendor accreditation and performance review - Anti-bribery and corporate governance provisions in procurement contracts - Guidelines on handling of donations